learnapollo/learnapollo/content/introduction/get-started.md

 * a Node package manager like [yarn](https://yarnpkg.com/en/docs/install) or [npm](https://www.npmjs.com/)

 Usually, you need to set up a GraphQL server on your own if you want to use GraphQL clients like Apollo Client.
-However, this tutorial provides you with your individual GraphQL server powered by [Graphcool](http://graph.cool).
+However, this tutorial provides you with your individual GraphQL server hosted by [Graphcool](http://graph.cool).
 This means you can dive right into the action, without spending hours on building a backend first.

 <!-- __INJECT_GRAPHQL_ENDPOINT__ -->